DovahBrownies/git-contributions-populator-node-js/README.md

 Seriously though; Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

 ## License
 This project is licensed under the ISC License.
+Essentially...
+Just do whatever you want.